 The insurance company will have a much more difficult time proving its case than the injured worker.

 However, by understanding the trial process an injured worker can present his or her best case and maximize an award.

-Moreover, an injured worker who loses at trial can always appeal a denial of workers compensation benefits in California.
+Moreover, an injured worker who loses at trial can always appeal a denial of workers’ compensation benefits in California.
 Also see our article on How often do workers’ comp cases go to trial?

-For help with filing a workers compensation claim in Calfornia or completing workers comp forms, contact us.
+For help with filing a workers compensation claim in California or completing workers comp forms, contact us.
 Our firm helps police officers, firefighters and other workers to get compensation for their job-related injuries.

 - Cal.
 Lab.
 Code § 5708.

 - Huston v.
 Workers’ Comp.
 Appeals Bd.
 (1979) 95 Cal.
 App.
 3d 856.

 - Cal.
 Lab.
 Code § 5702.

 - Cal.
 Code Regs., tit.
 8, § 10606.